Skip to main content

 The National Programme for Development of Education and Training aims to provide a long-term concept of education content from pre-primary education, through primary and secondary education to higher education, as well as further education, focusing on personal development and acquisition of relevant knowledge and skills required for being successful on the job market.
 The programme goals include the increase of quality of the education system, greater accessibility to quality education for everyone, and modernisation of the education system in terms of the content, management, funding and evaluation.

-National reform programme of the Slovak Republic 2022
+National Reform Programme of the Slovak Republic 2023

-The National Reform Programme of the Slovak Republic 2022 (Národný program reforiem Slovenskej republiky 2022), which was approved by the Government of the Slovak Republic in April 2022, provides a comprehensive overview of implemented and planned measures by which the Slovak Republic responds to specific recommendations of the Council of the European Union for Slovakia (CSR).
+The National Reform Programme of the Slovak Republic 2023 (Národný program reforiem Slovenskej republiky 2023), which was approved by the Government of the Slovak Republic in April 2023, provides a comprehensive overview of implemented and planned measures which respond to specific recommendations of the Council of the European Union for Slovakia (CSR).
+The National Reform Programme also communicates the pursuit of goals of the 2030 Agenda for Sustainable Development and the European Pillar of Social Rights.

 Strategy for an Inclusive Approach in Education until 2030